-Income tax expense (benefit Expense from income taxes for the year ended December 31, 2021 was \$6.1 million, representing an effective tax rate of 6.1%, as compared to expense from income taxes of \$4.7 million, representing an effective tax rate of (14.8)% for the year ended December 31, 2020.
-The 2021 effective tax rate is lower than the statutory rate primarily due to a benefit from the election to tax ZoomInfo Technologies LLC as a corporation partially offset by non-cash tax expense due to shifts in GAAP basis.
-The 2020 effective tax rate was lower than the statutory rate primarily due to the impact of nondeductible stock compensation applied to a net loss.
+Income tax expense (benefit).
+The Company is subject to income taxes in the United States and various foreign jurisdictions.
+Expense from income taxes for the year ended December 31, 2022 was \$131.4 million, representing an effective tax rate of 67.5%, as compared to expense from income taxes of \$6.1 million, representing an effective tax rate of 6.1% for the year ended December 31, 2021.
+Our effective tax rate for year ended December 31, 2022 exceeded the federal statutory rate of 21% primarily due to the remeasurement of state deferred tax assets based on various state tax laws passed in 2022 and changes in our expectations for future apportionment of income between states, as well the impact of certain stock-based compensation being non-deductible for tax purposes.
+The effective tax rate for year ended December 31, 2021 was lower than the federal statutory rate of 21% primarily due to a benefit from the election to tax ZoomInfo Technologies LLC as a corporation partially offset by non-cash tax expense due to shifts in GAAP basis.